 2020/21 Programme Update

 Lifelong Learning staff remain working from home, and we do not yet have a date to return to the office.
-We will continue to operate all courses online into the start of 2021.
+We will continue to operate all courses online into the summer term, 2021.

-We have now released the details for our long courses, both accredited and learning for pleasure, for the spring term which will start in January.
-All spring term course information is available online through this website, and we would encourage you to register at your earliest convenience as many courses sold out quickly in the autumn term.
+We have now released the details for our long courses, both accredited and learning for pleasure, for the summer term which will start in April.
+All summer term course information is available online through this website, and we would encourage you to register at your earliest convenience as many courses sold out quickly in the spring term.

-Details of all the Saturday courses for spring term are now available- our autumn term Saturdays are still taking bookings.
+Details of all the Saturday courses for summer term will be available to book soon - our spring term Saturdays are still open for bookings.

 Students signing up to work towards a Certficate of Higher Education should bear in mind that for future terms they may need to attend courses in York, in person.
 Again, we thank all our learners for their support during these challenging times, and we will continue to keep you updated about the programme over the course of the current academic year.

-We are unable to produce and distribute a paper brochure for the academic year 2020/21 - details about our Spring Term courses are now online via this website.
+We are unable to produce and distribute a paper brochure for the academic year 2020/21 - details about our Summer Term courses are now online via this website.